 Tip: The lake is more still (and reflective) before the breeze picks up around 11am

-And there are little stations around the park where you can get the feed and drop the payment into money boxes.
+Buy some fish food (RM1 per packet) to feed the fish in the park.
+There are little stations around the park where you can get fish food.
+Just drop the payment into the respective money boxes.

-11. See The Pinnacles
+9. See The Pinnacles

 If you don’t look up, you might miss these curious natural formations by the edge of the lake, further in the park.